+No need to pack away your gear for the “off-season” after your Japan backcountry splitboarding trip.
 The very fact that you will start packing for this South American snowboarding adventure in the middle of summer is hint number one that your breaking away from the pack and what people think when they hear the words summer vacation.

 Don’t worry about how many days you got to ride during the Northern Hemisphere winter or how you had that injury that kept you from snowboarding, South America is the answer and the massive Andean Mountain range is waiting for you to discover its deep high elevation snow and terrain like no other place on the planet.

-What makes South America snowboarding special is the diverse terrain changes from region to region.
-The Northern Andes with towering ranges home to the highest peaks outside of the Himalayas and resorts that rival the finest services anywhere in the world.
+The Central Andes with towering ranges home to the highest peaks outside of the Himalayas and resorts that rival the finest services anywhere in the world.

 This wide open style of terrain will appease all styles of riding.
-Long flowing runs with wide open powder coupled with a natural terrain park hips, jumps and windlips.
-The world’s natural organic terrain park.
-Perfect for snow surfing.
+Long flowing runs with wide open powder coupled with a natural terrain park hips, jumps and wind lips.
+The world’s natural organic terrain park…perfect for snow surfing.

-Patagonia is a hideout for the lawless and explorers at heart.
+Patagonia is a hideout for the explorers at heart.
 It’s also one of the most uninhabited places on the planet.
 What can’t be argued is that it’s one of the planet’s last remaining purely natural settings.
-It’s also home to some of the most wild and magical riding with probably the best snowboarding in South America.
+It’s also home to some of the most wild and magical freeriding with quite probably the best snowboarding in The Andes.

-Modern day resorts give access to Patagonia’s rustic natural playground.
+Modern day resorts like Chapelco (San Martin) and Alta Patagonia (Bariloche) give access to Patagonia’s rustic natural playground.
 One minute your on a lively mountain town street that has a unique mesh of European/Latin American charm, and then 5 minutes out of town you’re the only person in sight watching the sun set at the bottom of the world over pristine lakes without a care in the world.

 The South America Snowboard Scene